hyperbrew/bolt-uxp/README.md

 Enabling the Webview UI option now allows you to build your User Interface with full CSS/HTML/JS DOM support following Edge on Windows and Safari on MacOS.

+Webview UI option **must** be enabled during the `create bolt-uxp` script setup to copy the correct files.

 Enabling Webview UI will however add to the complexity of your project creating 2 separate contexts for:

 - UI >> `webview-ui/*`